dmis-lab/BioLAMA/README.md

 <b>BioLAMA</b> is biomedical factual knowledge triples for probing biomedical LMs.
 The triples are collected and pre-processed from three sources: CTD, UMLS, and Wikidata.
 Please see our paper [
 Can Language Models be Biomedical Knowledge Bases?
 (Sung et al., 2021)]() for more details.

-#### The dataset for the BioLAMA probe is available at [data.tar.gz](https://drive.google.com/file/d/1pGISF2JI0dYx5Gmhb_PyuXj6FeorbeaX/view?usp=sharing)<br>
+#### * The dataset for the BioLAMA probe is available at [data.tar.gz](https://drive.google.com/file/d/1pGISF2JI0dYx5Gmhb_PyuXj6FeorbeaX/view?usp=sharing)<br>

-#### Please note that, the dataset of UMLS is not provided due to the license.
+#### * BioLAMA(UMLS) is not provided due to the license.
 For those who want to probe LMs using UMLS, we provide the pre-processing scripts.
-Please see [instruction](preprocessing/README.md).
+Please follow [instruction](preprocessing/README.md).

 ## Demo
 We provide the CLI demo for manual prompts.
 When a subject is "flu" and you want to probe its symptoms from an LM, the input should be like "Flu has symptom such as \[Y\].".
-Please note that, before running the demo, install resources following [Installation](#installation).
+Before running the demo, please install resources following [Installation](#installation).

 ```
+#MODEL=bert-base-cased
+#MODEL=dmis-lab/biobert-base-cased-v1.2

 MODEL=./RoBERTa-base-PM-Voc/RoBERTa-base-PM-Voc-hf
 python ./BioLAMA/cli_demo.py \
     --model_name_or_path ${MODEL}